Skip to main content

 Law on foreigners

 Law 30/2011 of 4 November 2011 regulates procedures related to the visas and travel documents of foreigners.
 It also introduces measures to restrict foreigners’ freedom of movement in Croatia.
-Amendment 69/2017 of 5 July 2017 added new categories of vulnerable persons and their family members, and defined the responsibilities of the foreign ministry in the process of issuing ID cards to foreigners.
-Amendment 133/20201 of 27 November 2020 in turn introduced, among other, the abandonment of annual quotas for employment of foreign labour introduced temporary residence visas for "digital nomads", or remote workers.
+Amendment 69/2017 of 5 July 2017 added new categories of vulnerable people and their family members, and defined the responsibilities of the foreign ministry in the process of issuing ID cards to foreigners.
+Amendment of 27 November 2020 in turn introduced, among other, the abandonment of annual quotas for employment of foreign labour introduced temporary residence visas for ‘digital nomads’, or remote workers.

 Asylum law

 In June 2015, the Croatian parliament approved the new Law on international and temporary protection (LITP) which repealed the previous legislation.
-Prior to 2 July 2015, all protection applications were regulated by the Law on asylum 103/2003 and its 2007 and 2013 amendments which laid down the principles, conditions and procedures for granting asylum and temporary protection, and defined the status, rights and obligations of both asylum seekers and refugees.
+Prior to 2 July 2015, all protection applications were regulated by the Law on asylum 103/2003 and the subsequent 2007 asylum law amendment and 2013 asylum law amendment which laid down the principles, conditions and procedures for granting asylum and temporary protection, and defined the status, rights and obligations of both asylum seekers and beneficiaries of international protections.

-The 2015 law however transposed several EU directives into the domestic law, and thanks to a 2017 amendment beneficiaries of international protection are now entitled to accommodation even if they do not possess the financial means to support themselves.
+The 2015 law however transposed several EU directives into the domestic law, and thanks to a 2017 asylum law amendment amendment beneficiaries of international protection are now entitled to accommodation even if they do not possess the financial means to support themselves.

 Integration law

-There is no self-standing integration law in Croatia.
+There is no standalone integration law in Croatia.

 Citizenship law

-The Croatian Citizenship Act of 1991 was amended in October 2015 and October 2019, with the latest amendment stating that the right to Croatian citizenship through descent has been extended and could be claimed by persons past the age of 21.
+The Croatian Citizenship Act of 1991 was amended in 2015 and 2019 (see Citizenship Act Amendment of October 2015 and Citizenship Act Amendment of October 2019, with the latest amendment stating that the right to Croatian citizenship through descent has been extended and could be claimed by persons past the age of 21.

 Anti-discrimination law

-Law 85/08 promotes equality as the highest value of the constitutional order of Croatia.
+Law 85/08 (on anti-discrimination) promotes equality as the highest value of the constitutional order of Croatia.
 The law provides for protection from discrimination on multiple grounds, including race, ethnicity, language and religion.
-The law's 2012 amendment regulates that “encouraging discrimination shall be considered discrimination in the sense of the provisions of this act.
+The law's 2012 anti-discrimination law amendment regulates that ‘encouraging discrimination shall be considered discrimination in the sense of the provisions of this act’.

 In addition, a national strategy to fight discrimination was introduced for the 2017-2022 period.
-The first three years will be implemented through an action plan.
-Furthermore, the national plan for the protection and promotion of human rights and fighting discrimination for the period 2021-2027 aims to bring a higher level of social inclusion and solidarity, quality of life and the rule of law.
+The first three years will be implemented through an action plan fighting discrimination.
+Furthermore, a National Plan for the Protection and Promotion of Human Rights and Fighting Discrimination for the Period 2021-2027 aims to bring a higher level of social inclusion and solidarity, quality of life and the rule of law.
+So does the latest 2023 National Action Plan for Fighting Discrimination.

 Public authorities

-The the government's Office for Human Rights and the Rights of National Minorities, and in particular its leads on migrant integration governance in Croatia.
-The office is Croatia’s representative at the European Integration Network (EIN).
+The government's Office for Human Rights and the Rights of National Minorities is in charge of migrant integration governance in Croatia.
+The office also nominates Croatia’s representative at the European Integration Network (EIN).

 The office designed the first 2013-2015 integration action plan, the operational implementation of which was mainly the responsibility of a standing committee.
 This action plan was otherwise implemented through activities led by the interior and other ministries and public institutions, as well as humanitarian and civil society organisations.
 At the local level, municipalities provide support and assistance in terms of employment, healthcare, housing and education services.